truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 original ``requestGroupsList`` function, asking the Middleware for an initial payload.

-You may also notice that I made reference to another method that doesn't exist yet - ``handleGroupsChange``.
-This is a convenient method we'll create just so that we have a single function for updating our controller-view's state.
+For the ChangeListeners, we used two functions that don't exist yet - ``handleGroupsChange`` and ``handleUsersChange``.
+These are convenient methods we'll create just so that we have a single function for updating our controller-view's state.
 For now, it's basically the same thing we did in ``getInitialState``.
 We'll need one for Users changes as well.